 Uttarakhand was formed on 9 November 2000 as the 27th state of India, when it was divided from Uttar Pradesh.
 The region is situated at the foothills of the Himalayan mountain range and is largely a mountainous state.
 The state has international borders with China (Tibet) in the north and Nepal in the east.
 The national borders are with Himachal Pradesh in the north-west and Uttar Pradesh in the south.
 The state is rich in natural resources, mostly divided into mountain peaks, glaciers, rivers and dense forests.
 The Char Dham of Uttarakhand (Badrinath, Kedarnath, Gangotri and Yamunotri) are the most sacred and revered Hindu temples of the state, situated in the mighty mountains.
 This is the land of God (Dev Bhoomi).
 Many rare species of medicinal plants are found in this state.
 It has huge potential for adventure activities and tourism.
 The state capital is Dehradun, which is about 250 km away from the country’s capital Delhi.

 Choose the Best Places in Uttrakhand with story

-Yamunotri temple is dedicated to Goddess Yamuna, who is the daughter of deity Sun and sister of Yama (Yamraj).
+Yamunotri temple is dedicated to Goddess Yamuna (Daughter of Sun and sister of Yamraj).